Sachindesai2213/pdfreader/README.md

 (env)$ python manage.py runserver
 ```
 And navigate to `http://127.0.0.1:8000`.

-Also, there is a addition library needed to be installed at your local PC `https://wkhtmltopdf.org/downloads.html` for HTML to PDF conversion with pdfkit python.

 `Mechanism:`
 1. Upload PDF File in the file field when you need to read data from.